Graduate School

 The student must be registered for a minimum of 3 credits for the term in which the program meeting is held.
 When the program is approved by the doctoral committee, the departmental chair, and the dean of the Graduate School, it becomes the obligation of the student to complete the requirements as formulated.
 Changes in the program may be made by submitting a Petition for Change of Program form available in the Graduate School.

-Selected 700-level courses that have been deemed equivalent to graduate-level learning may be used on doctoral programs of study upon approval of the student’s graduate committee.
+Selected 700-level courses that the Graduate Council deemed equivalent to graduate-level learning may be used on doctoral programs of study upon approval of the student's graduate committee.

 No more than 15 credits of blanket-numbered courses, other than thesis, may be included in the minimum 108-credit program.